• Skip to primary navigation

 meringue cookies on a baking sheet

-1. Beat the egg whites in the mixing bowl (glass or metal bowl) of your hand mixer or stand mixer with the whisk attachment on medium speed for 5 minutes until they start to bubble.
+Step 1: Place egg whites in the bowl of a stand mixer with the whisk attachment or in a large bowl with an electric mixer and whip egg whites at medium-low speed for 5 minutes until they start to bubble.

 large bowl with foamy eggs whites